George and Owen FitzGeorge and George Tudor

 However, a further letter to Anne in Boulogne, produced by a family relative, postmarked Oxford and dated 5 July 1854, is fair evidence that it was not written by Prince George (now, since 1850, Duke of Cambridge) as he had gone to Paris and left there for Vienna on 18 April 1854 to take up his divisional command in the Crimea, only returning to England on 30 January 1855 [St Aubyn (1963) 63, 93].

-And so it seems clear that this 'George Fitz-George' was not Prince George but some other person and over the years, as the following text has been developed, I have been left with the distinct impression that the family had no connection with the Duke of Cambridge though some of its members, especially Owen Fitz-George, promoted that idea as it was to their social and financial advantage.
-Extensive searches in England for possible records of the births or baptisms of the children and for a death or burial, or indeed a will, of their father, have not produced anything.
+And so it seemed clear that this 'George Fitz-George' was not Prince George but some other person and over the years, as the following text was developed, I was left with the distinct impression that the family had no connection with the Duke of Cambridge though some of its members, especially Owen Fitz-George, promoted that idea as it was to their social and financial advantage.
+Extensive searches in England for possible records of the births or baptisms of the children and for a death or burial, or indeed a will, of their father, did not produce anything.

 A George FitzGeorge, son of George and Anne, was born 30 December 1808 and baptised at Old St Pancras, 1 February 1809, but the entry gives no additional details of street or occupation.
 The National Burial Index shows that a George FitzGeorge (probably this child) was buried at St Mary Magdalen, Great Burstead, as of Billericay, Essex, 28 January 1819, aged 10 [Registers, Page 22, Entry 174], apparently with a tombstone inscription [not seen].
 The marriage of the couple has not been traced, they did not die there and their deaths do not appear in the GRO indexes after 1837.

-The known details of the family are as follows:
+The known details of George Tudor (alias FitzGeorge) and his family are as follows:

 1b.
 Sydney Anne Fitz-George, born at Hesse Homburg, 22 May 1861 [Consular Returns, Frankfort on the Main, registered 28 October 1861].
 With Forrest grandparents at 4 Wellington Crescent, Ramsgate, Kent, aged 9, 1871 [RG10/994-115-12]; aged 28, 1891; aged 38, 1901; of 59 Kennington Park Road, as Sydney Anne Tidey, with son Forrest S. L. Fitzgeorge, 1945 [Electoral Register].
 She died as Sydney A. Tidey at Redhill, Surrey, 24 December 1953, aged 92 [GRO Death Index, 5g 740].
 As of St George, Ramsgate, she had married by licence at Ramsgate, Kent, 25 March 1882, Robert Charles Snell, of St George Bloomsbury, store worker's clerk, son of George Blagrave Saxon Snell, shorthand writer [GRO Marriage Certificate].
 He was born in Clerkenwell, Middlesex, 7 February 1862.
 Of 32 Bedford Place, Bloomsbury, stock broker's clerk, 1881 [RG11/320-99-20, with his mother Emily, boarding house keeper]; of Ramsgate, Kent, 1882 [birth of son]; of Thornton Heath, Surrey, 1884-5 [birth of son]; of The Warren, Greenhithe, Kent, stock jobber agent, 1891 [RG12/642-93-8]; of 61-62 Chancery Lane, Holborn, stock exchange clerk, 1901 [RG13/246-144-9].
 He committed suicide at Penzance, Cornwall, 18 September 1906, aged 45 [GRO Death Certificate].
 She lived with but did not marry (although she subsequently took his surname), Ernest B. Tidey.
 He died from The Croft, Purlieu, near Hythe, Kent, in New Forest RD, 24 January 1914, aged 52 [PPR Calendar; GRO Death Index, 2b 1039].
 His will proved (by Sydney Anne Snell, widow), 21 February 1914 [PPR, Effects £261-14-0].
 She had (with other) issue by Robert Charles Snell: